Adaptive Backtracking Line Search: Empirical performance

-{\bf Methods.} We consider GD, AGD, and Adagrad .
-For each method we run a standard implementation, found in \cref{subsec:app-log-reg-methods}, with regular BLS for \(\rho \in \{0.2, 0.3, 0.5, 0.6\}\) and our adaptive BLS with a pre-set $\rho$. {}
+{\bf Datasets and methods.} We take observations from seven datasets, whose details can be found in \cref{sec:app-log-reg}.
+We consider GD, AGD, and Adagrad, described in in \cref{subsec:app-log-reg-methods}, with BLS for \(\rho \in \{0.2, 0.3, 0.5, 0.6\}\) and our ABLS with a pre-set $\rho$.

-{\bf Initialization.} We fix $\epsilon = 0.01$ in \eqref{def:adaptive_rho_armijo} on all experiments.
-For Lipschitz-smooth problems, a step size of \(1/\bar{L}\) is guaranteed to satisfy the Armijo condition (with \(c=1/2\)) if \(\bar{L}\geq L\).
-Accordingly, we consider four choices of initial step sizes, \(\alpha= \{\num{1e1}, \num{1e2}, \num{1e3}, \num{1e4}\}/\bar{L}\), which capture the transition from initial step sizes that do not require adjustments to satisfy the Armijo condition to step sizes that do.
-In practice, \(L\) is unknown and the transition would occur as one attempted an arbitrary initial step size and adjusted it correspondingly until the line search was activated.
-Hence, using \(\bar{L}\) to anchor the choice of initial step sizes is merely an educated guess of the transition values that would be found in practice.
-We adopt the standard choice $c = \num{1e-4}$ \cite[p.~62]{Nocedal2006} in \eqref{ineq:Armijo} for BLS used with GD and Adagrad but, motivated by both theory and practice, we choose \(c=1/2\) in the case of AGD. {}
+{\bf Initialization.} We set the starting point \(x_{0}\) as the origin and fix $\epsilon = 0.01$ in \eqref{def:adaptive_rho_armijo} on all experiments.
+We also fix \(\rho\), but change it according to the base method.
+For more details, see \cref{sec:app-log-reg}.

-{\bf Evaluation Details.} We run all base method and their variants for long enough to produce solutions with designated precision; Then, we account for the number of gradient and function evaluations and elapsed time each variant takes to produce that solution.
-Finally, for each BLS variant we average those numbers over the four initial step sizes that we considered.
-All methods compute exactly one gradient per iteration.
-To account for elapsed time, we record wall clock time after every iteration.
-Although somewhat imprecise, elapsed time reflects the relative computational cost of gradient and function evaluations and, especially in larger problems, is a reasonable metric to compare performance.
-All experiments were run on a supercomputer cluster containing Intel Xeon Platinum 8260 and Intel Xeon Gold 6248 CPUs \cite{Reuther2018}. {}
+{\bf Evaluation.} We run all methods for long enough to produce solutions with designated precision, then average various metrics over different initial step-sizes.
+For more details, see \cref{sec:app-log-reg}.
+All experiments were run on a supercomputer cluster containing Intel Xeon Platinum 8260 and Intel Xeon Gold 6248 CPUs \cite{Reuther2018}.